Fallen

 And then a skylight opened for each of us.

-Fallen is available from The Gallery Press and good bookshops from 1 October 2025 and will be officially launched in Wexford and Dublin in early November.
+Fallen is available from The Gallery Press and good bookshops and was officially launched in Wexford and Dublin in November 2025.

-An Australian/New Zealand edition of Fallen is available from Sydney-based poetry publisher Pitt Street Poetry and from poetry-loving bookshops from mid-October 2025.
+An Australian/New Zealand edition of Fallen is also available from Sydney-based poetry publisher Pitt Street Poetry and from poetry-loving bookshops.

 Fallen in the media